๐ธ Explore 15+ Flowers That Begin with T With Pictures

 Tulip – Flowers That Begin with T

-The term “tulip” is derived from a Persian word for turban, which may have been considered to resemble by people who found it.
+The term “tulip” is derived from a Persian word for turban.
 These are spring-blooming perennial geophytes belonging to the Liliaceae family.
 Their blooms are usually enormous, showy, and vividly coloured, often red, orange, pink, yellow, or white.

 Tulip plants may grow 10 to 70 cm (4 to 28 inches) tall, depending on the species.
 These plants like well-drained soil and full to partial sunlight, so they are easy to cultivate in temperate areas.
 Gardeners often plant them as bulbs in autumn, allowing them to grow roots before blossoming in spring.